 The show may have been loosely based on "Mel's Diner" on 1747 NW Grand Avenue in Phoenix, Arizona.
 However, nothing but the lighted sign with the coffee cup was used.
 Nothing about the set (staged and filmed in Burbank, California) is even close to the diner's actual interior layout.
 "Pat's Family Diner" was the original name, and since then, has been re-named, "Mel's Diner".

-Alice's husband was portrayed violent and abusive in the film "Alice Doesn't Live Here Anymore"(1974).
-Flashbacks involving the husband and Alice's conversations about the husband referred to him being abusive.
-Any references to Alice's husband being abusive were erased from the TV show, though, because it was decided that this would alienate the viewers and detract from Alice's everywoman quality.
+Alice's husband was portrayed violent and abusive in Alice Doesn't Live Here Anymore(1974).
+Flashbacks involving the husband, and Alice's conversations about the husband, referred to him being abusive.
+Any references to Alice's husband being abusive were erased from the television show, though, because it was decided that this would alienate the viewers, and detract from Alice's everywoman quality.

 There was an agreement among the writers of this show, that if they found themselves in a joke, out of which they couldn't get, they would just give one of the characters a funny costume or a funny hat.

 Vic Tayback and Diane Ladd were the only series regulars that were in the movie.
 Alfred Lutter, who played Tommy in the movie, also appeared in the pilot, but then was replaced by Philip McKeon by the second episode.
 Diane Ladd, who played Flo in the movie, briefly played Belle in the series, and Mel was always played by Vic Tayback.

 Philip McKeon was actually the second person to play Tommy on the show.
 Alfred Lutter, who portrayed Tommy in Alice Doesn't Live Here Anymore (1974), the original film, on which Alice the television series was based, reprised his role for the pilot episode of Alice.
 After that, he was quickly replaced by Philip McKeon.